Montréal-Sud

 Early in its existence, its population was split between French-speaking Roman Catholics and English-speaking Protestants.
 This changed by the middle of the century, as the Francophones became the overwhelming majority.

 The approximate territorial limits of the city were La Fayette Boulevard in the west, Bertrand Street in the south, Joliette Street in the east and St. Lawrence River in the north.
+The city hall of Montreal-South was located on 600 Préfontaine avenue.

-Like neighbouring Longueuil, Montréal-Sud was an enclave of the parish Saint-Antoine-de-Longueuil (later known as Ville Jacques-Cartier).
+Like neighbouring Longueuil, Montreal-South was an enclave of the much larger Ville Jacques-Cartier.

 Merger with Longueuil and aftermath

-On January 28, 1961, the city of Montréal-Sud merged with the city of Longueuil, keeping the latter's name.
+On January 28, 1961, Montreal-South merged with the city of Longueuil, keeping the latter's name.